-Blueprint is a four-week academic enrichment experience for motivated Black students passionate about science and engineering.
+Blueprint is a year-long academic enrichment experience for motivated Black students passionate about science and engineering.

 When